Joscolgan/bter_immune_gene_evolution/README.md

 ## Context & citation

 This repository contains all scripts used for the population genomic analysis of immune genes in a contemporary population of _Bombus terrestris_ males sampled across Ireland.
 This project was supported by a Department of Agriculture, Food, and the Marine (DAFM) Conservation of Genetic Resources grant with assistance from the Irish Research Council (IRC) and the Deutsche Bundesstiftung Umwelt (DBU).
+Computational analyses were supported by the Irish Centre for High-End Computing (ICHEC).
 Findings are reported in the following manuscript:

 __Larragy, S.J., Möllmann, J.S., Stout, J., Carolan, J.C., Colgan, T.J.__
-Signatures of adaptation, constraints, and potential redundancy in the canonical immune genes of a key pollinator.
-Under consideration at _Genome Biology & Evolution_.
+Signatures of adaptation, constraints, and potential redundancy in the canonical immune genes of a key pollinator. _Genome Biology & Evolution_ (in press).

 ## License